 The Columbia City Council approved a lease agreement with the Free Power Company, Inc. in December 2010 for the electricity generated from photovoltaic modules at \$54.95 per megawatt hour.
-In 2015, the Free Power solar projects produced 413 megawatt hours which are 0.03% of Columbia's electric portfolio.
-The systems are located at the COLT

-Railroad's Transload Facility and are rated at 0.33 megawatts.
-Free Power has not made any new installations in since 2012.
+In 2016, Free Power solar projects produced 391 megawatt hours which are 0.03% of Columbia's electric portfolio.
+The systems are located at the COLT Railroad's Transload Facility and are rated at 0.33 megawatts.
 Columbia Water & Light is only paying for the electricity generated from the panels.